GNOME/orca/README-APPLICATION-DEVELOPERS.md

 print("Done announcing Hello, world!")
 ```

+**New in Orca v49.0:** For headless applications, Orca now provides a much simpler D-Bus API
+called `PresentMessage` that eliminates the need for the complex AT-SPI2 setup shown above.
+See [README-REMOTE-CONTROLLER.md](README-REMOTE-CONTROLLER.md) for details on using this
+streamlined interface.

 **Please note:** Because "assertive" messages can be disruptive if presented at the wrong
 time, Orca *currently* treats an "assertive" notification from non-web applications the
 same as a regular/"polite" notification.
 Adding support for "assertive" notifications from non-web